Michael Karpin: Karpin's documentaries

-A Bomb in the Basement (2001) tells for the first time in television the story of the creation of Dimona's reactor and the development of Israel's nuclear option.
+A Bomb in the Basement (2001) tells the story of the creation of Dimona's reactor and the development of Israel's nuclear option.
 It has been screened by television networks, international film festivals and professional conferences worldwide.

 The Road to Rabin Square (1997) exposes the rude incitement campaign against PM Yitzhak Rabin prior to his assassination.
 It won a jury Special Recognition at the 1998 Biarritz FIPA Festival and a silver medal at the 1997 NY Festival for International Television Programming and Promotion.
-It was screened by TV networks in 15 countries and many international film festivals.

-Distant Relatives (1995), a three-chapter series portraying the Jewish community in North America, was awarded the B'nai B'rith World Center Award for Journalism.
+Distant Relatives (1995), a three-chapter series about the Jewish community in North America, was awarded the B'nai B'rith World Center Award for Journalism.